-This is why a red LED christmas light is not effective as a red light therapy light source.
+This is why a red LED Christmas light is not as effective as a red light therapy light source.

-It emits red light, but the power density is so low it's not going to have an affect on the body.
+It emits red light, but the power density is so low it's not going to have an effect on the body.

-Having adequate power density makes the difference between needing 5 minutes exposure or 50minutes exposure.
-It's the amount of light that is been emitted.
+Having adequate power density makes the difference between needing 5 minutes of exposure or 50 minutes of exposure.
+It's the amount of light that is being emitted.